Explainer: AI act

 Essentially, the EU Artificial Intelligence Act (AI Act) falls short on protecting fundamental rights in a meaningful way.
 There are big loopholes in the law.
 Law enforcement as well as security and migration bodies could exploit them as necessary safeguards are lacking in these areas.
 Also, as an outcome of heavy industry lobbying, developers of AI systems are to decide whether their systems pose a high-risk or not – and as a result have the opportunity to circumvent most requirements set by the regulation.
 Still, the safeguards which made it into the act are a step forward towards the protection of people and their rights against AI harms.
 In our brief guide, we outline the act’s significance and what the new rules entail.

-General purpose and process
+Purpose and process

 The AI Act is just one piece in the EU’s puzzle to govern algorithmic systems and the digital sector in general.
 As a product safety regulation, the bulk of rules set by the act is targeting AI systems and those who develop them (aka provider in the AI Act’s terminology), focusing mainly on AI’s technical aspects.
 The regulation devotes less attention to socio-political implications – such as power imbalances between those who implement these systems and those who are impacted by them.

+The AI Act follows its own path in regulating AI in a centralized effort and across all sectors.
 Globally, the general trend is to adopt decentralized and sector-based regulation.
 In the US, for example, there is no comprehensive, federal level law which directly regulates AI.
 Several agencies acting independently from each other implement existing regulations.
-The AI Act follows its own path in regulating AI in a centralized effort and across all sectors.

 Scope: What do the new rules entail?